 Interestingly, the researchers’ analysis uncovered a 49 percent increased risk of developing lung cancer among subjects whose diet consisted of foods with the highest daily GI index.
 Furthermore, researchers found that people who had never smoked and who consumed the highest GI diet were more than 50 percent more likely to develop lung cancer than non-smokers who ate a low-GI diet.
 The analysis also suggested that among smokers, the risk for lung cancer between those eating a high-GI diet and a low-GI diet differed by 31 percent.

-Furthermore, a high GI diet also was significantly associated with participants who were diagnosed with squamous cell carcinoma, a slow-growing lung cancer type that is typically not detected until it is spread.
+Furthermore, a high GI diet also was significantly associated with participants who were diagnosed with squamous cell carcinoma, a type of lung cancer.